 Wow, we are down to 11 minutes.
 Of course the operation is not completely linear because we have to keep in mind that those partial results have to be merged together and all that.
 But, there is a catch: If set max_parallel_maintenance_workers to 2 and what we saw is 2 cores, right?
 What if we set the value to 4?
 In my case 4 is the number of physical cores in the machine so it makes no sense to use any higher values.
 What you will see is that PostgreSQL still uses only two cores.

 How can we change that?
 The answer can be found in the next listing: ALTER TABLE … SET … allows us to lift this restriction and use more workers:

 test=# ALTER TABLE t_demo SET (parallel_workers = 4); ALTER TABLE test=# SET max_parallel_maintenance_workers TO 4; SET

 In this case both, max_parallel_workers and the table parameter are set to 4.
 What we will see now is that PostgreSQL will utilize 5 processes.
 Why does that happen?
 What you will see is one main process and 4 processes helping with index creation.
-That might not be totally obvious but it makes sense when you think about it.
+That might not be totally obvious, but it makes sense when you think about it.

-Of course we cannot add an infinite amount of workers and expect performance to grow linearly.
+Of course we cannot add an infinite number of workers and expect performance to grow linearly.
 At this stage our (single) SSD will also start to run into performance limitations and we won’t see a two times increase anymore:

 test=# CREATE INDEX idx3 ON t_demo (data); CREATE INDEX Time: 534775.040 ms (08:54.775)